rokkro/tmat/README.md

 3. When a collection is marked as temporary, a single document is created with the value `"t_temp" : True`.
       This makes it easier to delete a group of collections later using the "Manage Collections" menu later.
 4. MongoDB must be running to use most of the functions of this program.
-5. I don't reccomend you modify, delete, or insert into the `local` or `admin` collections unless you know what you're doing.
+5. Avoid messing with the `local` or `admin` collections unless you know what you're doing.
 6. New collections will have a `t_type` value in the same document as `t_temp`.
 This is set once upon collection creation to "tweet" (as opposed to "speech", or whatever my other programs use).
 It is used to show a visual indicator in the collection selection menus, to help identify the collection as one containing tweets.

   #### Tweet Duplicates and Filtering: